alivega93/sales-forecasting-commercial-analytics/README.md

 Python and Pandas were used to:

-- validated data types
+- validate data types
-- handled null values and duplicates
+- handle null values and duplicates
-- transformed numerical variables
+- transform numerical variables
-- engineered business metrics
+- engineer business metrics

 A new feature (*VALUE_PER_UNIT*) was created to support business analysis.